 High Option Benefits You pay Page

 Medical services provided by physicians:

-Diagnostic and treatment services provided in the \$15 per primary care office visit 27

-office \$25 per specialty care office visit
+Diagnostic and treatment services provided in the office \$15 per primary care office visit \$25 per specialty care office visit 28

 Services provided by a hospital:

-Inpatient \$250 per admission 50
+• Inpatient \$250 per admission 55

-• Outpatient \$50 per admission 51
+• Outpatient \$50 per admission 56

 Emergency benefits:

-• In-area \$100 per visit 54
+• In-area \$100 per visit 60

-• Out-of-area \$100 per visit 54
+• Out-of-area \$100 per visit 61

-Mental health and substance abuse treatment: Regular cost-sharing 56
+Mental health and substance abuse treatment: Regular cost-sharing 62

-Prescription drugs:

-Generic drugs \$10 per prescription 60

-Brand name drugs \$30 per prescription 60

-All charges if you request a brand name drug in place of a generic drug
+Prescription drugs: \$10 Generic; \$40 preferred and non-preferred brand; 20% up to \$100 specialty 66

-Dental care: No benefit 63
+Dental care: No benefit 70

-Vision care: Refractions; Nothing 34
+Vision care: Eye exam; Nothing 38

-Special features: Flexible benefits option; 24-hour advice line; Centers of Excellence; Services for the deaf, hard of hearing or speech impaired; Services from other Kaiser Permanente or allied plans; Travel benefit.
-64
+Special features: Flexible benefits option; 24-hour advice line; Centers of Excellence; Services for the deaf, hard of hearing or speech impaired; Services from other Kaiser Permanente or allied plans; Travel benefit; Rewards.
+71

-Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$1,500/Self Only or \$3,000/ Family enrollment per year 22

-Some costs do not count toward this protection
+Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$2,000/Self Only or \$4,000/ Family enrollment per year.
+Some costs do not count toward this protection.
+22

-Summary of benefits for the Standard Option of the Kaiser Foundation Health Plan, Inc., Southern California Region - 2014
+Summary of benefits for the Standard Option of the Kaiser Foundation Health Plan, Inc., Northern California Region - 2016

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.
+On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item may be subject to the calendar year deductible.

 Standard Option Benefits You Pay Page

+Deductible:

+Covered services \$200 per person \$400 per family 21

 Medical services provided by physicians:

-Diagnostic and treatment services provided in the office \$30 per primary care office visit \$40 per specialty care office visit 27
+Diagnostic and treatment services provided in the office \$30 per primary care office visit \$40 per specialty care office visit 28

 Services provided by a hospital:

-• Inpatient \$500 per admission 50
+Inpatient \$500 per admission 55

-Outpatient \$200 per admission 51
+Outpatient \$200 per admission 56

 Emergency benefits:

-• In-area \$150 per visit 54
+• In-area \$150 per visit 60

-• Out-of-area \$150 per visit 54
+• Out-of-area \$150 per visit 61

-Mental health and substance abuse treatment: Regular cost-sharing 56
+Mental health and substance abuse treatment: Regular cost-sharing 62

-Prescription drugs:

-Generic drugs \$15 per prescription 60

-Brand name drugs \$35 per prescription 60

-All charges if you request a brand name drug in place of a generic drug
+Prescription drugs: \$15 Generic; \$50 preferred and non-preferred brand; 30% up to \$150 specialty 66

-Dental care: No benefit 63
+Dental care: No benefit 70

-Vision care: Refractions; Nothing 34
+Vision care: Eye exam; Nothing 38

-Special features: Flexible benefits option; 24-hour advice line; Centers of Excellence; Services for the deaf, hard of hearing or speech impaired; Services from other Kaiser Permanente or allied plans; Travel benefit.
-64
+Special features: Flexible benefits option; 24-hour advice line; Centers of Excellence; Services for the deaf, hard of hearing or speech impaired; Services from other Kaiser Permanente or allied plans; Travel benefit; Rewards.
+71

-Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$2,000/Self Only or \$4,000/ Family enrollment per year 22

-Some costs do not count toward this protection
+Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$3,000/Self Only or \$6,000/ Family enrollment per year.
+Some costs do not count toward this protection.
+22